MicrosoftDocs/data-integration/data-integration/gateway/service-gateway-proxy-setup-guide.md

 7. Open the on-premises data gateway application, navigate to “Service Settings” tab and press “Restart now” to restart the Gateway service and apply the new proxy settings.

-### How to verify if my proxy configuration is consistent for my on-premises data gateway
+## Verify consistent proxy configuration

 1. Ensure you’re running September 2022 version or higher
 2. Open the on-premises data gateway application